sarah11918/xelement-bird/README.md

 start - starting point, nothing but a blank page for xBird

+demo - current working branch

-publish - the current state of the project, deployed on Netlify at xBird
+publish - verion deployed on Netlify at xBird

 ## Video Playlist of our sessions